AndreaDiotallevi/learning-journal/README.md

 ## Week 3

-Learning Objectives | Reflections | Links / Evidence
+Learning Objectives | Self-assessment | Links / Evidence
 ------------------- | ----------- | ----------------
-Build a simple web app | Learned about RESTful routes and basic concepts of a MVC app | The [rock paper scissors challenge](https://github.com/AndreaDiotallevi/rps-challenge)
+Build a simple web app | Learnt RESTful routes and basic concepts of a MVC app | [rock paper scissors challenge](https://github.com/AndreaDiotallevi/rps-challenge)
-Follow an effective debugging process for web applications | Debugging web applications have been more challenging than debugging back end ruby code, as you also have to check that the application actually does what it is supposed to do in the browser
+Follow an effective debugging process for web applications | Debugging web applications have been more challenging than debugging back end code, as you also have to check that the application actually does what it is supposed to do in the browser
-Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS) |
+Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS) | Studied the most common HTTP requests and their responses.
+Consolidated the front end code structure of HTML and CSS
-Explain the MVC pattern |
+Explain the MVC pattern | Good understanding of the separation of concerns between the model, view and controller.
+Need more study on RESTful APIs.